erg55/Simon-lab-workshop/homework/README.md

 ##### 1. Were any problems noted by fastqc?

 Go through all the other steps of assembly.
 You may need to create and submit sbatch scripts for this to finish within a reasonable time.
+You can try and combine all steps into one script or split them up into several.
+Frequently, you may encounter a small error in one step that prevents the completion of another.

 ##### 2. What is the N50 of this assembly?
 What is the longest contig and what organism does it most likely originate from?